midnqp/cpy/readme.md

 ## Build
-- To build libcpy from source, run: `make build`
+- To build libcpy from source, run: `make all`
 - To compile a simple script written using libcpy, run: `make script file=./path/to/script.c link=<static|shared>`